esl/mq-summit-page/_talks/how-do-you-eliminate-a-rabbitmq-engineer.md

   - RabbitMQ
   - AI devlopments in messaging and streaming
 level: Intermediate
-title: "How Do You Eliminate a RabbitMQ Engineer?
+title: "How Do You Eliminate an MQ Engineer?
 Addressing the Elephant in the Room…"
 speakers:
 - _participants/john-samuel.md
 - _participants/lajos-gerecs.md